- Cover Page

 The scope of work determines the appraisal cost.
 It is wise to figure out what you need before retaining a professional appraiser.
 Discussing your appraisal needs with an art professional will certainly cut down the appraisal cost.

 Our Asian Art Consulting & Appraisal Services

-A well-composed art appraisal report helps you realize your vision in complete confirmity with the law.
-Our Asian art specialists are happy to discuss your object or collection and help you figure out your appraisal needs.
-If you still have questions after reading about the three levels of art appraisal, contact us and we'll be happy to help you analyze your needs.
-Remember, you don't have to be an expert about your art work before you approach us--otherwise you probably would not be seeking a professional appraisal in the first place!
+An art appraisal report based on facts will help you realize your vision in complete confirmity with the law.
+Our Asian art specialists are happy to help you at all levels of assignment.
+You don't have to be an expert about your art work before you approach an art professional--otherwise you probably would not be seeking a professional appraisal in the first place!

-We pledge to help you get what you need for your art work at the minimum cost.
-We provide art appraisals for owners of Asian art who need an appraisal for a wide range of purposes, including insurance, charitable contribution, estate distribution, dissolution of marriage, equitable distribution, pre-nuptial agreement, consultation for acqusition or disposition, and bankruptcy.
+We serve with respect, honesty and integrity.
+We provide art appraisals for insurance, charitable contribution, estate distribution, dissolution of marriage, equitable distribution, pre-nuptial agreement, consultation for acqusition or disposition, and bankruptcy.
 We tailor our appraisal report to meet your specific needs.
-We provide you with the essential information, documentation, and tactical strategies you need to make informed decisions.
+We provide you with the essential information, documentation, and tactical strategies you need to make an informed decision.

 Still have questions?
 Please Contact Us, or call us at (609) 688-6891.